MicrosoftDocs/quantum-docs/articles/machines/resources-estimator.md

 > [!IMPORTANT]
 > **Error message**: "The local Resources Estimator will be removed in March 2023.
 The Resources Estimator is now available through Azure Quantum."
 >
-> The QDK resources estimator class of the `Microsoft.Quantum.Simulation.Simulators` namespace will be deprecated in March 2023.
+> The QDK resources estimator class of the `Microsoft.Quantum.Simulation.Simulators` namespace is deprecated and will be removed in March 2023.
 To compute physical and logical resource estimation, we recommend using the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) tool.
 >
 > You can use the <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> to run pre-layout resource estimation.
 The QDK trace simulator will continue to run after the resources estimator deprecation.